Interstim for Treatment of Overactive Bladder, Neurogenic Bladder and Urinary Retention Symptoms in NYC

 - Patients who are unable to urinate spontaneously and require urinary catheterization (CIC, foley catheter or suprapubic catheter)

-- Patients who do not have urinary obstruction (urethral structure, enlarged prostate, pelvic organ prolapse, large diverticulum)
+- Patients who do not have a urinary obstruction (urethral structure, enlarged prostate, pelvic organ prolapse, large diverticulum)

 - Patients who had treatment for urinary obstruction (BPH surgery, urethral stricture repair, etc), no longer obstructed and are still unable to urinate.